rohitsroch/rohitsroch.github.io/_posts/2020-12-01-call-summarization.md

 ## How its helpful ?

 As we know that customer support is a crucial part of every industry.
-And By transforming customer service interactions, AI-powered digital solutions are prepared to improve every aspect of business.
+And by transforming customer service interactions, AI-powered digital solutions are prepared to improve every aspect of business.

 The solution on which I worked was specifically build for a Travel and Hospitality industry.